Adrienne Van Es, M.A., Mental Health Counselor

 After graduating, I took a year to work and participate in an internship.
 Another passion and enormous part of who I am is working with animals.
 I was fortunate enough to accept an internship working with and researching dolphin behavior.
 I loved it and I quickly became aware of the amazing connection I had with these animals and how incredibly therapeutic it was.
 That led to more research into what I could do to help people who could benefit from such a relationship.
 Turns out, counseling was the answer!
 Animal therapy is extremely powerful and it connects the two things I enjoy most; helping people and working alongside animals.
 I found myself coming back to UCF to begin working on my masters in counselor education, specializing in mental health counseling.

-Currently, I am a full time student and working full time so as you can imagine, I stay plenty busy.
-I am blessed with the opportunity to work at Seasons and continue to learn more about my career choice other than in the classroom.
+I am blessed with the opportunity to work at Seasons and continue to learn more about my career choice.
 One day, I will incorporate all that I have learned with animal therapy into most of my work.
 I have seen the bond between people and animals and it can create immeasurable healing and love.
 I want to be able to provide that bond and relationship to all of those in need of this and help build a happier, healthier world.
 I have a particular interest working with children, adolescents and young adults.

 When I do happen to come across some free time, I enjoy a variety of activities.
 I can’t express enough how important my family, boyfriend and close friends are to me and I appreciate every moment I get to spend with them.
 I believe mental health starts with taking care of your physical health so I’m in the gym most days of the week.
 I also have fun taking my dog out to the park, watching NFL Sunday (and praying for a Colts win) and scuba diving.